DanielSiepmann/tracking/Documentation/Pageview.rst

 as well as
 :ref:`t3coreapi:context-api`.

-The above example blocks tracking for requests with logged in backend user, as well as specific user agents like bots, TYPO3 itself and other systems.
+The above example blocks tracking for requests with logged in backend user.

 Widgets
 -------